BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Related Work

-First, meeting environments can \textbf{record a history of user layouts and changes to the task space}, which can be replayed at a later time to understand collaboration patterns.
-For example, MirrorVerse~\cite{Gronbaek-UIST23} offers record-and-replay tools to capture changes in the entire workspace, including how users reconfigure video layouts and progressively adapt meeting controls to their needs.
-Finally, the meeting environment could \textbf{be an artifact produced through collaborative activities}, e.g., for interior design or world-building usage scenarios.
-In our review of prior work, we did not find examples of video-conferencing tools that explicitly claim this functionality; however, this use case is common in VR immersive authoring tools~\cite{Xia-Spacetime-UIST18, Zhang-VRGit-CHI23} which allow users to collaboratively create 3D environments while being immersed in the environment itself.
+\paragraph{\textnormal{\textbf{Serving as a Record or Artifact of Collaboration.}}} Finally, we observed two examples where meeting environments document collaborative activities, providing a basis for later ideation (Fig.~\ref{fig:rel-work-env-composition}C).
+First, meeting tools can \textbf{record a history of user interactions, movements, and changes to the meeting environments}, which can be replayed at a later time to understand collaboration patterns (e.g., MirrorVerse's workspace record-and-replay tools~\cite{Gronbaek-UIST23}).
+Finally, the meeting environment could \textbf{be an artifact produced through users' collaboration}, e.g., for interior design or world-building scenarios.
+In our review of prior work, we did not find examples of video-conferencing tools that explicitly claim this functionality; however, this use case is common in VR immersive authoring tools~\cite{Xia-Spacetime-UIST18, Zhang-VRGit-CHI23} which allow users to collaboratively create virtual content while situated in the virtual world itself.

-\paragraph{\textnormal{ Our review of prior work surfaces a wide range of environment composition techniques that can enhance users' awareness, communication, and sense of co-presence in distributed meetings.
-However, it is still a challenge for meeting participants to tailor environments to enable these affordances as needed, due to the time and manual effort required to compose environments with existing customization suites~\cite{Gronbaek-UIST23}.
-With \SystemName, we contribute a flexible set of generative AI-enabled techniques that can be used to create and adapt meeting environments to serve ad-hoc collaboration activities.
-In Sec.~\ref{sec:scenario-demonstration}, we return to this classification of prior video-conferencing systems to demonstrate the range of distributed collaboration techniques that \SystemName can enable. }}
+\paragraph{\textnormal{While the HCI community has significant empirical knowledge on how to configure meeting environments to enhance distributed collaboration, it is still a challenge for end-users to attain these designs, due to a lack of real-time customization support in video-conferencing tools~\cite{Gronbaek-UIST23}.}} Commercial authoring tools (e.g., from Together Mode\footnotemark[1], Ohyay\footnotemark[1], and Gather\footnotemark[2]) are geared towards pre-meeting use, requiring users to manually craft relevant visuals and establish user layouts.
+Inspired by recent customization suites like MirrorVerse~\cite{Gronbaek-UIST23}, our work aims to lower the barrier for users to dynamically create video-conferencing environments.
+We leverage generative AI techniques as a new approach for rapidly expressing and aligning environment designs with meeting contexts (e.g., to visualize shared task spaces or create themed visuals).